juanlao7/protopipe_web/work_screen.md

 ### Select cards

-Select cards by pressing them (press `Ctrl` while clicking to select multiple cards) or by enclosing them in a selection rectangle.
+Select cards by pressing them (press `Ctrl` while pressing to select multiple cards) or by enclosing them in a selection rectangle.

 ### Delete cards